What is the definition of a Volunteer?

 What happens if I fill in my nomination form incorrectly?

 If your nomination form is incorrectly completed you will need to contact us via email@example.com and advise us what the issue is.
 You will have the opportunity to submit a revised application as long as it is received prior to the closing date.
 We will try to contact you if a nomination form is incomplete so you can resubmit however, with a large volume of nominations received, this may not always be possible.

 Do I include support material and any referees letters with my nomination?

-No. We will not accept supporting documentation.
+No. We will not accept supporting documentation or view any website links included in the submission.
 Referees will be contacted as required to verify details on the application.

 When do nominations close?

 How do I know if you have received my nomination?

 All nominations will be acknowledged by email on submission.
 Please double check both the nominee’s and the nominator’s email addresses are correct.
 If you do not receive an automated email, please contact The Centre for Volunteering via firstname.lastname@example.org

 The Regional Winners will be announced at each local ceremony, which will be held between August to October 2022.
 All Nominees will be acknowledged and presented with a certificate at one of 24 ceremonies throughout the State.
 Due to large numbers of nominations; individual nominees will be permitted to bring one guest to the regional ceremony; volunteer team nominees will be permitted to bring a total of 3 volunteer team members to the regional ceremony.